DanCardin/cappa/docs/source/invoke.md

 `cappa.invoke` wouldn't be of much value if all it did was call argument-less functions without any context.
-Thus, there is a system of "dependencies" that cause arguments to your invoke functions to be supplied on demand, assuming the CLI invocation is capable of fullfilling the dependencies.
+Thus, there is a system of "dependencies" that cause arguments to your invoke functions to be supplied on demand, assuming the CLI invocation is capable of fulfilling the dependencies.

 There are two kinds of invoke dependencies, implicit and explicit.